DEFRA/epr-backend/CONTRIBUTING.md

 To activate the integration, we must provide the DEFRA Forms team with our endpoint so they can configure the test form to send submissions to it.

-- name: pERP test form
+- name: pEPR test form
 - [Link to form](https://forms-designer.test.cdp-int.defra.cloud/library/pepr-test-form)
 - All applications will be sent to [ERP service email](mailto:REEXServiceTeam@defra.gov.uk)